sanskrit/raw_etexts_english/blogs/manasataramgini/2005/11/2005-11-29_gupta-vidya.md

 shrine of Tiruchengode.
 That is the idol filled with the power of atharvaNa hR^idyA.
 When stands one before the deity one attains the most high mantra of the devI.
-khaDUre .adhicha\~NkamAM kharvikAM kharvavAsinIM |
+khaDUre .adhicha\~NkamAM kharvikAM kharvavAsinIm |
 ya udArA antarhitA gandharvApasarasashcha ye |
 sarpA itarajanA rakShAMsi ||